• Skip to primary navigation

 Instructions

-• Start making your sinangag by adding oil on a large wok or skillet; and setting the heat to medium-low.
+• Start preparing your sinangag by adding oil on a large wok or skillet; and setting the heat to medium-low.

 • Add garlic and spread evenly.
 Adjust the heat to medium and continue cooking until garlic turns darker, regularly mixing to ensure that it does not get burnt.